A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 \subsection{The 4-cell liquid}

-In this section, we will sketch what is probably the most straight-forward generalization of the volume liquid in $2+1$ dimensions to $3+1$ dimensions: There is one $5$-index atom for every 4-simplex of a (branching structure) triangulation of a 4-manifold, and if two 4-simplices share a 3-simplex, the corresponding atoms are connected by a bond.
+In this section, we will sketch what is probably the most straight-forward generalization of the volume liquid in $2+1$ dimensions to $3+1$ dimensions: There is one $5$-index tensor for every 4-simplex of a (branching structure) triangulation of a 4-manifold, and if two 4-simplices share a 3-simplex, the corresponding tensors are connected by a bond.

 The liquid we will sketch describes topological manifolds \emph{without} an orientation, for reasons of variety and because the resulting liquid is a little more simple.
-The main element of the liquid is the $4$-simplex
+The main tensor of the liquid is the $4$-simplex

-In 4 dimensions, there are 3-3, 2-4, and 1-5 Pachner moves for this element, and there are many different versions of those moves due to the edge orientations.
+In 4 dimensions, there are 3-3, 2-4, and 1-5 Pachner moves for this tensor, and there are many different versions of those moves due to the edge orientations.
 One particular 3-3 Pachner move is given by

 In network notation, this is